robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/viewProcessorMap/readme.md

 Where a processor is mapped as a class, a singleton instance will be instantiated via the injector.

 In most cases, processors shouldn't be stateful with respect to the views that they handle, other than in keeping a (weak) cache of which objects have already been processed, both for the purposes of unprocessing and for not re-processing the same object.

+The injector passed is an instance of the local injector for the map.
+If your processor doesn't need access to the injector and you want to avoid importing it, simply type this 3rd argument `Object` or `*`.

+You may wish to use a childInjector for local mappings within the process.

 ### Removing mappings